The 14 Eight-Thousanders: Complete Guide to Every 8,000m Peak on Earth

 Nanga Parbat was finally climbed on July 3, 1953, by Austrian climber Hermann Buhl in one of mountaineering’s most extraordinary feats — a solo, unsupported push from 6,900 meters to the summit and back, during which Buhl bivouacked standing up without a tent at roughly 8,000 meters and survived only because the night was unusually still.
 Buhl’s achievement remains unmatched in the history of the 14 eight-thousanders.

 The modern Nanga Parbat death rate is approximately 21%, driven by avalanches, weather, and the mountain’s profound isolation.
+The three main routes — the Rupal Face (tallest), the Diamir Face (standard), and the Rakhiot Face (original attempt route) — all involve serious technical climbing with significant objective hazard.
 The 2013 terrorist attack on base camp, in which ten climbers were murdered, added political complexity to an already serious objective.
-Nanga Parbat remains firmly in the expert-only category.
+Nanga Parbat remains firmly in the expert-only category and is widely regarded as one of the three most dangerous eight-thousanders alongside K2 and Annapurna.

 Gasherbrum I, also known as Hidden Peak or K5, is the eleventh-highest mountain in the world and one of the six peaks of the Gasherbrum massif in Pakistan’s Karakoram range.
 The nickname “Hidden Peak” was coined by early British explorer Martin Conway because the mountain cannot be seen from most approach routes — it is hidden behind other summits until climbers round the lower Baltoro Glacier.
 Gasherbrum I was first climbed on July 5, 1958, by American climbers Pete Schoening and Andy Kauffman.